Mark-Seaman/Shrinking-World-Pubs/journey/Pub/BibleTranslation.md

 # Bible Translation

 Bible translation has affected my life since day one, literally.
-When I was born my Dad was in Norman, Oklahoma, teaching linguistics.
+When I was born my Dad was in Norman, Oklahoma, studying linguistics.
 He was working with the Wycliffe Bible Translators, whose mission was to translate the scripture into all the languages of the earth.